zombierzn/vungle-resources/iOS-resources/iOS-migration-guide.md

 * **This is a brand-new SDK!** As you go through this guide, you'll want to check **all** of your existing Vungle-related code.
 Our public methods have changed, but they will generally have an equivalent.

-* Our new SDK comes with a sample app, which is also available [here](https://github.com/Vungle/vungle-resources/tree/master/iOS-docs/iOS-sample-app).
+* Our new SDK comes with a sample app, which is also available [here](https://github.com/Vungle/publisher-sample-ios/tree/master).
 The Github version is missing our SDK, but you'll be able to check out the source code.

-* If you’re using one of the following development platforms, check out our plugins for updates: **Adobe Air**, **Unity-iOS**, **Unity-Android**, **Corona**, and **Marmalade**. **Note- our partners are in-process of updating these plugins, we will update these links as they become available.**
+* If you’re using Adobe Air, Unity, or Corona, check out our [plugins page](https://v.vungle.com/dev/plugins).

 Allright, let's upgrade!